All Episodes

 Good.

-And I'm an attorney in in uh Texas and uh have always been a Republican and then I was extremely proud back during all the impeachment stuff with Clinton that the Republicans emphasize over and over and over, it's the rule of law, the rule of law, the rule of law, it applies to everyone, and that's all we're trying to do is enforce the rule of law.
+And I was extremely proud back during all the impeachment stuff with Clinton that the Republicans emphasized over and over and over: it's the rule of law, the rule of law, the rule of law.

 What disturbs me about the Republican response to the wiretap criticism is that the people are addressing the issue of the president should have the authority to check these al-Qaeda contacts, and I agree with that.

-Because I think this is important for you to understand.
+Let me try, Keith, because I think this is important for you to understand.

-Uh I graduated from Hastings uh College of Law in San Francisco and the University of California system, and I practice law, and uh and I and so I understand what you're saying.
+I graduated from Hastings College of Law in San Francisco and the University of California system, and I've practiced law.

-Uh in Congress cannot impose on that duty restrictions that keep him from doing it, which is what Gonzalez did explain last Monday in this hearing.
+Congress cannot impose on that duty restrictions that keep him from doing it, which is what Gonzalez did explain last Monday in this hearing.

-Uh FISA does not work in this modern era of communications.
+FISA does not work in this modern era of communications.

 Welcome back to the Rush Show.

-Love this blubber music.
+Love this bumper music.

-Uh I'm speaking of lawyers.
+I'm speaking of lawyers.

-And according to CNN.com, uh Michael Brown, of course, the former disaster agency chief there, doing a great job, Brownie.
+And according to CNN.com, Michael Brown, of course, the former disaster agency chief there, doing a great job, Brownie.

-You remember that uh whole business.
+You remember that whole business?

 And he is now being asked to come forward because Democrats are in full howl about who knew what when about Katrina, so forth and so on.

-This is another thing they're mining for their hate Bush, anti-Bush, because that's all they've got uh program.
+This is another thing they're mining for their hate Bush, anti-Bush, because that's all they've got program.

-We've we've heard the witnesses, we really want the memos, we want the email that says, go down there and kill black people because I know it's there.
+We want the email that says, go down there and kill black people because I know it's there.

-So the letter comes in from Andrew W. Lester, quote, unless there is a specific direction otherwise from the president, including an assurance the president will provide a legal defense to Mr. Brown if he refuses to testify as to these matters.
+So the letter comes in from Andrew W. Lester: quote: Unless there is a specific direction otherwise from the president, including an assurance the president will provide a legal defense to Mr. Brown if he refuses to testify as to these matters, Mr. Brown will testify if asked about particular communications, quote unquote.

 And of course, Mr. Brown's desire is, quote, to see that all the facts are made public, unquote.